RishiRajRao/MyTube/README.md

 # MyTube
-It is a YouTube apibased small app which function like YouTube.
-It is made based on react,redux and ajax.
+It is a YouTube api based small app which function like YouTube.
+It is  based on react,redux and ajax.